-Note Before make changes on windows registry we recommended to create a system restore point.
+Note Before making changes on the windows registry we recommended to create a system restore point.
 So that if anything goes wrong while change on the registry we can revert back using system restore.

 First Press Windows Key + R then type regedit and hit enter to open Registry editor.

-Now On Registory editor navigate to the following path :
+Now On Registry editor navigate to the following path :

 Here on middle pane Locate ServicDll and if the value is %SystemRoot%\System32\Audiosrv.dll, this is the cause of the problem.
 Replace the above value with this: %SystemRoot%\System32\AudioEndPointBuilder.dll.

-Now After make changes close the registry editor and simply Restart your PC to apply changes.
-Then after check hope you get rid of this windows 10 Audio services not responding error.
+Now After making changes close the registry editor and simply Restart your PC to apply changes.
+Then after check hope you get rid of these windows 10 Audio services not responding error.

-After performing above steps check Audio is get back on your system if not then once again Run the windows inbuilt audio troubleshooting tool by right click on the volume icon on the task bar and select Troubleshoot sound problems.
+After performing above steps check Audio is getting back on your system if not then once again Run the windows inbuilt audio troubleshooting tool by right click on the volume icon on the taskbar and select Troubleshoot sound problems.
 This will check internal errors for windows audio service and fix them itself.